akamai/terraform-provider-akamai/docs/data-sources/appsec_rate_policies.md

 * `output_text` - A tabular display showing the ID and name of all rate policies associated with the specified security configuration version.

-* `json` - The rate policy information in JSON format.
+* `json` - A JSON-formatted list of the rate policy information.